jantman/awslimitchecker/docs/source/internals.rst

 If a matching Service is not found, or if ``_set_ta_limit`` raises a ValueError (matching Limit not found for that Service), an error is logged.

-Using this methodology, no additional code is needed to support new/additional Trusted Advisor limit checks;
+When :py:class:`~awslimitchecker.checker.AwsLimitChecker` initializes
-*so long as* the Service and Limit name strings match between the Trusted Advisor API response and their corresponding :py:class:`~._AwsService` and :py:class:`~.AwsLimit` instances, the TA limits will be automatically added to the corresponding ``AwsLimit``.
+:py:class:`~awslimitchecker.trustedadvisor.TrustedAdvisor`, it passes in the ``self.services`` dictionary of all services and limits.
+At initialization time, :py:class:`~awslimitchecker.trustedadvisor.TrustedAdvisor` iterates all services and limits, looking for limits with ``ta_service_name`` and ``ta_limit_name`` attributes that are not None.
+If they are found, they are used to populate a dictionary (``svc_limit_mapping``) that maps the TrustedAdvisor service and limit names to :py:class:`~.AwsLimit` instances to update.
+Any limits which have these attributes set are updated from the TrustedAdvisor check matching them, instead of the one matching the name of the service and limit.
+Otherwise, as long as the service and limit name strings match between awslimitchecker and the Trusted Advisor API response, the limits will be automatically found and updated.

 Service API Limit Information
 -----------------------------